 The Big Ones… Major Snooker Tournaments to Bet On

-Only nine players have won all of Triple Crown events at least once; Stephen Hendry, Ronnie O’Sullivan, John Higgins, Steve Davis, Mark Williams, Alex Higgins, Terry Griffiths Neil Robertson and Mark Selby.
+Only nine players have won all Triple Crown events at least once - Stephen Hendry, Ronnie O’Sullivan, John Higgins, Steve Davis, Mark Williams, Alex Higgins, Terry Griffiths, Neil Robertson, and Mark Selby.

-But in this snooker betting era there are 20 ranking tournaments every year.
-All are broadcast on either Eurosport or ITV 4 and most are streamed as a snooker betting offers by online sportsbooks and bookmakers.
+But in this snooker betting era, there are 20 ranking tournaments every year.
+All are broadcast on either Eurosport or ITV 4, and most are streamed as snooker betting offers by online sportsbooks and bookmakers.

-Winning the UK Championship is hard enough, but defending the title has proved impossible to do in recent years, meaning the UK Championship snooker odds are always very tempting but also potentially very tricky to gauge.
+Winning the UK Championship is hard enough, but defending the title has proved impossible in recent years, meaning the UK Championship snooker odds are always very tempting but potentially very tricky to gauge.

 Best Snooker Bookmakers